thenukasiva/personal-website-v1/README.md

 # 👩🏾‍💻Personal website

-a little bit about me, my passions, my experiences and projects.
+a little bit about me, my experiences and projects.

 made using Javascript, HTML, CSS and a bit of JQuery!